 For organizations to share data with HIN under this use case, the organization undergoes two onboarding processes simultaneously.
 The two onboarding processes are legal onboarding and technical connectivity onboarding.
-These may occur in parallel - i.e. the organization can review and complete legal agreements with HIN while simultaneously establishing and testing technical connectivity.
+These may occur in parallel - i.e. the organization can review and complete legal agreements with the health information network (HIN) while simultaneously establishing and testing technical connectivity.
 To initiate these two parallel onboarding processes, notify HIN via http://mihin.org/requesthelp/.